Orisadek/finalProjectDigitalC/README.md

 # finalProjectDigitalC
 This project implements a system that includes a client-side (PC) and a server (MSP430 microcontroller).
 The PC side includes a GUI for the menu and for the graphical visualization of the system’s data.
-The server side includes a Servo motor 5-volt engine, an Ultra-Sonic sensor and two LDR sensors which are connected to the microcontroller.
+The server side includes a Servo motor 5-volt engine, an Ultra-Sonic sensor, and two LDR sensors which are connected to the microcontroller.
 The communication between both sides is made with UART.
 The system supports the following 4 independent operating modes:
 ## Objects detector Radar:
 This utility is 180 degrees scanned by the Servo motor.
-During the scan, the system builds  a real-time graphical “radar–like” picture that contains all the objects which are in range 2 – MaxDistance [cm].
+During the scan, the system builds  a real-time graphical “radar-like” picture that contains all the objects which are in range 2 – MaxDistance [cm].
 The user defines the value of MaxDistance before the scan begins, and it’s  no bigger than 450 cm.

 ## Telemeter: